-Capital is comprised of equity which at September 30, 2013 was \$37,657,209 (December 31, 2012 - \$41,736,862).
+Capital is comprised of equity which at December 31, 2013 was \$35,997,101 (December 31, 2012 - \$41,736,862).
 The Company manages its capital structure and makes adjustments to it, in order to have the funds available to support its exploration, development and operations activities.

-The Company's objective when managing capital is to safeguard the Company's ability to continue as a going concern in order to pursue the exploration of its mineral properties and maximize shareholder returns.
+The Company's objective when managing capital is to safeguard its ability to continue as a going concern in order to pursue the exploration of its mineral properties and maximize shareholders returns.
 The Company satisfies its capital requirements through careful management of its cash resources and by utilizing bank indebtedness or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
-As at September 30, 2013 and December 31, 2012, the Company had no bank debt.
+As at December 31, 2013 and 2012, the Company had no bank debt.

 Management reviews its capital management approach on an ongoing basis.
-There were no changes in the Company's approach to capital management during the nine months ended September 30, 2013.
+There were no changes in the Company's approach to capital management during the year ended December 31, 2013.
 The Company is not subject to externally imposed capital requirements.